/

 END OF 2027

-Target for nexfibre to reach 8 million premises, and upgrade of VMO2 adjacent homes to complete.
+Target for the enlarged nexfibre platform to reach around 8 million premises, subject to deal clearance and build progress.

 2026-2040

-Long-term capex plan of £3.5bn investment rolls out across the UK.
+Long-term projected capex plan of £3.5bn investment across the UK.

 FREQUENTLY ASKED QUESTIONS